BinaryRepublic/triangl-auth-service/README.md

 | api.triangl.io | Domain for accessing back-end services, concretely accessible for web-app are:<br><br>- auth-service<br>- dashboard-service |

 This is why I [set up the](https://github.com/BinaryRepublic/triangl-auth-service/blob/master/index.js#L19) [**Access-Control-Allow-Origin**](https://github.com/BinaryRepublic/triangl-auth-service/blob/master/index.js#L19) [header](https://github.com/BinaryRepublic/triangl-auth-service/blob/master/index.js#L19) to “https://api.triangl.io”.
 Even though we don’t use cookie session based authentication this just adds another layer of security against cross-site attacks.

+# Self assessment

+After researching about all the mentioned different attack-vectors and reasoning about solutions to prevent these, I feel that I have a solid basic understanding about the topic.
+Also I gained some working experience with JWT tokens and authorities throughout the last years.
+Originally we were using Auth0 as a managed authentication service.
+After implementing the OIDC Authorization Grant Flow with PKSE by myself, I got a deeper understanding of all the involved challenges to make user accounts and authentication secure.
+Also I gained some knowledge and practical experience with password hashing, CSFR prevention and other techniques as described above.
+I think all of this will help me in the future, even when using managed SaaS solutions, because knowing the underlaying layers and concepts helps to integrate them in a proper way.

+After all I would assess myself at a solid Level 1.

 # Learning Resources
 ## Conducting a security audit